ShivamOfTheSingh/handwritten-ai/README.md

 ## Creating AI
 ### tfai.ipynb
 My first attempt at making an AI that would read the 64x64 images.
 Used tensorflow/keras to split and normalize the training and testing data (I used a 85-15 split).
 Afterwards, a neural network with 2 hidden (dense) layers of 256 nodes each was made, using the Rectified Linear activation fucntion (ReLU) and the softmax activation function for the output nodes.

 With 5 epochs, I acheived a loss of 0.6147 (using `sparse_categorical_crossentropy`) and an accuracy of 0.8058.
 The model was stored in `model` folder

+### myai.ipynb
+Work in progress (my own hardcoded ai)

 Sourced from https://www.nist.gov/srd/nist-special-database-19